Yes! Both the American Academy of Pediatrics and the World Health Organization recommend the vitamin K shot for every newborn.

 What happened before the Vitamin K shot?

 The really sad answer is that babies used to die from Vitamin K Deficiency Bleeding.
 And this wasn’t hundreds of years ago; remember, physicians started recommending vitamin K shots in the 1960s, so it wasn’t that long ago (even if it might feel like it!).
 In 1930, a Danish biochemist was awarded the Nobel Prize for figuring out that Vitamin K deficiency caused spontaneous bleeding.
 Then in 1944, Swedish scientists published a huge study showing that vitamin K injections helped prevent VKDB in newborns.
-In 1961, the American Association of Pediatrics began recommending vitamin K shots.
+In 1961, the American Academy of Pediatrics began recommending vitamin K shots.
 Since then, studies all over the world have shown that vitamin K helps prevent VKDB (A study from the UK can be found here and a study from Germany can be found here).

 Is the Vitamin K shot a vaccine?